Board of Directors

 Gary Marven

-(Chair, Audit Committee)
+(Chair, Finance & Investment Committee)

 Gary joined the Trust as a Non-Executive Director in April 2022.
 Gary is an accomplished senior executive with over 20 years’ leadership experience, the majority of which he operated at board level, spanning both private and public sector organisations, from SMEs to globally-recognised brands.
 Gary commenced his career as a Chartered Accountant with Ernst & Young and progressed through various financial director roles in a major retail company, before moving into general management at the BBC where he ultimately led a major technology project, before becoming CEO of MLL Telecoms.